Allegory-Analogy | Commonly Confused Words

 etymology

-• An allegory is often a complete narrative involving characters and events that symbolize broader concepts or moral lessons.
+• An allegory is often a complete narrative, telling a story where characters and events symbolically represent broader themes or messages.

-• An analogy is a comparison between two things, typically for the purpose of explanation or clarification, highlighting their similarities.
+• An analogy is a comparison between two things for the purpose of explanation or clarification, often using the structure A is to B as C is to D.

 © 2025 Lithium Lab Pte Ltd